IceSmash2/manangos-TipBot/README.md

 **NO!
-Unless you and you alone control your private keys, your funds are never safe!** Please don't keep more than a small dose of Ananos on the tip bot at any time! **Use at your own risk!**
+Unless you and you alone control your private keys, your funds are never safe!** Please don't keep more than a small dose of Manangos on the tip bot at any time! **Use at your own risk!**